u1i/amplify-central/v7-to-amplify-central-api.md

 ## Scenario

 You're running a setup of Axway API Manager v7 to manage, protect & consume on premise APIs.
 [Amplify Central](https://apicentral.axway.com) gives you a control plane on the cloud – manage, consume & analyze.
-This guide shows you how to make existing API endpoints (managed by an API v7 environment) available in Amplify Central and gives you the necessary tools & steps to accomplish this.
-Please note: your setup may be different and require specific handling of virtual hosts, routing and access control.
+This guide gives you an overview and a couple of tools (scripts & Postman collection) for making existing API endpoints (managed by an API v7 environment) available in Amplify Central.

+We'll use a simplified setup for this exercise to illustrate the concept and show you the tools you can use.
+Of course, your environment will be different in the way you've set up and configured API Management, particularly around security, firewalling, virtual hosts & integration of identity management.

 ![](./resources/v7apic1.png)